 - Ladykiller in Love: Vesna with Tila.

-- Meaningful Name: While not quite explicit enough to be considered Exactly What It Says On The Tin, each title in the book refers to an important character who has that title role applied to him based on his actions.
+- Meaningful Name: Each title of a book refers to an important character who earns that title role applied to him based on his actions.
+For example the first book is called Stormcaller because main character Isak calls down lightning

 - Our Elves Are Better: Played straight and subverted.
 The elves were originally much taller than humans, possessing superhuman strength, magic powers and great beauty as well, so the elves ruled the world enjoying favoured status from the gods while humans seem to be just another lackey species.
 But the greatest of them, their king led them in a rebellion against the gods.
 The resulting war devastates the world and kills a few gods including some of the from the highest ranks.
 The victorious gods curse the elves to become stunted and ugly, they also create the white-eyes amongst humans who are a match in size, strength and magic to the old elves.
 But even though the curse has been in effect for thousands of years, every so often a rare elf atavism is born who has all the looks and powers of the old elves.